 After completing the brand guidelines and product narrative, we had a clear path of where to take the product and well-thought-out brand guidelines.
 But to have a substantial product impact, we needed a design system that helped product managers, engineers, designers, and researchers to have one shared vision of how design problems should be solved.
 The combination of micro-interactions, information architecture, motion, icons, and look and feel all helped to make Wonder's mission of bringing people together in ways that feel more natural a reality.

+I was part of the founding team and worked to bring the product from a small audience to a post-market fit stage.
+During this period, I was a principal designer and oversaw different aspects of the product experience, such as product strategy, design execution, and design hiring.
 After leading the design and execution of our new branding system, I led a team of two designers through the evaluation, experimentation, design, and validation of a fully-fledged design system that considered the end-to-end product experience.
 The result allowed us to speed up product execution and elevate the product experience.

 Instead of setting ourselves to build an extensive design system at first, I focused on delivering the equivalent of the minimum viable design system that allowed the project to gain traction in the team.
-Because of the high cost of developing a design system, from visual design to engineering, I wanted to keep the project scope in line with product outcomes and wider company goals.
-It's always easier to expand on a design system once the value it produces across an organization is clear to all produsct stakeholders.
+Because of the high cost of developing a design system, from visual design to engineering, I wanted to keep the project scope in line with product outcomes and broader company goals.
+It's always easier to expand on a design system once the value it produces across an organization is clear to all product stakeholders.

-We turned the insights we gathered about the product experience into four principles to help guide our design explorations.
+I turned the insights we gathered about the product experience into four principles to help guide our design explorations.
 These principles were built bottom-up and included the whole product team's input and considerations.
 We used these principles to clarify the gap between the present and future experience we wanted to create.

 We showed these experiments to the team and presented them to users to validate usability, contract, and look and feel.
 From the experimentations of all three designers and the feedback we received from the team, we created a final system of building blocks we could begin in a short time frame.